La Plata: Important landmarks

 The neo-Gothic cathedral of La Plata is the largest church in Argentina.
 It is located on the central park, Plaza Moreno, and is the 58th tallest church in the world.

 The Teatro Argentino de La Plata is one of the most important opera houses in Argentina, second to the Teatro Colón in Buenos Aires.
 The construction was funded by the first inhabitants of La Plata, but as maintenance was very expensive it was later donated to the Province of Buenos Aires.
 On 18 October 1977, the building was almost completely destroyed by a fire.
 This has been noted as one of the largest losses to La Plata's historical heritage.
 It was later replaced by a new building, which houses the theatre's orchestra, choir and ballet, boasting several halls.

 The Curutchet House is one of the two buildings by Le Corbusier built in the Americas.

 The University of La Plata was founded in 1897 and nationalized in 1905.
 It is well known for its observatory and natural history museum.
 Ernesto Sabato graduated in Physics at this university; he went on to teach at the Sorbonne and the MIT before becoming a famed novelist.
 Doctor René Favaloro was another famous alumnus.
-During its early years, the university attracted a number of renowned intellectuals from the Spanish-speaking world, such as Dominican Pedro Henríquez Ureña.
+During its early years, the university attracted a number of intellectuals from the Spanish-speaking world, such as Dominican Pedro Henríquez Ureña.